MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 ```

 ### Sending messages
-The queue client can send one or messages at a time:
+The queue client can send one or more messages at a time:
 ```python
 from azure.servicebus import Message